Matcha Tea Ceremony: Feel the Difference Shizuoka and Uji

 Why do you whisk matcha?

-Whisking matcha helps to dissolve the powder and create a smooth, frothy texture.
-The foam enhances the flavor and aroma, and helps mix the matcha evenly with the water, ensuring a better taste and appearance.
+Whisking matcha helps dissolve the powder and create a smooth, frothy texture.
+The foam enhances its flavor and aroma while ensuring an even mix with the water for better taste and appearance.